coolbeans201/GreatTechBlogPosts/README.md

 [Using Metrics Layer to Standardize and Scale Experimentation at DoorDash](https://doordash.engineering/2023/04/12/using-metrics-layer-to-standardize-and-scale-experimentation-at-doordash/) - As someone wanting to know more about the metrics layer, this was a great post with a very detailed overview

+[How DoorDash Defines Great Engineering Management](https://doordash.engineering/2023/09/19/how-doordash-defines-great-engineering-management/) - I love the transparency behind how DoorDash wants to deliver on their management practices.
+This is a good template to follow.

+[How DoorDash Fosters Meaningful Engineering Career Development](https://doordash.engineering/2023/09/19/how-doordash-fosters-meaningful-engineering-career-development/) - A great model to follow for engineering development.

+[Five Common Data Quality Gotchas in Machine Learning and How to Detect Them Quickly](https://doordash.engineering/2022/09/27/five-common-data-quality-gotchas-in-machine-learning-and-how-to-detect-them-quickly/) - A good primer on a proper data quality framework

 ### Doximity

 [Finding Joy in Git Conflict Resolution](https://technology.doximity.com/articles/finding-joy-in-git-conflict-resolution) - A cool way to make merge conflicts a lot easier